Waarom deze reis?

 Conguillio National Park

 Departing Pucon, we transfer northwards after breakfast to the town of Cunco.
 From here the cycling starts with a 33km stretch of paved road towards Conguillio National Park, stopping for lunch in Melipeuco.
 Shortly afterwards is the turn off to enter the national park where the road eventually changes to unpaved and dusty in places.
-The landscape changes dramatically as we enter black lava fields on a steady climb towards the impressively located accommodation.
+We will carry on cycling until the entrance of the National Park.
+From the entrance we will take a short walk to the Truful Truful waterfall.
+From here we will carry on cycling for 7km until we reach our accommodation for the night.
 The scenes that we encounter today are vastly different from the rest of the tour.
-Clouds rise up from surrounding valleys and quickly change form whilst passing over the volcanic lava fields and clusters of native monkey puzzle trees.
+Clouds rise up from surrounding valleys and quickly change form whilst passing over the volcanic lava.
 Llaima Volcano (3125m) dominates the skyline and we spend the night in a remote and charming eco-lodge.
 The property restricts energy use as part of its self-sufficiency, meaning that electricity and hot water are not available during the night.
-Cycle approx. 58km on paved and then unpaved roads.
+Cycle approx. 53km on paved and then unpaved roads.

-It is our last day of cycling today as we continue riding further within Conguillio N.P. and see several beautiful lagoons (Laguna Arco Iris).
-Cycling back out the way we came (the only possible route in the park) we return to Melipeuco, before loading up the bikes for the final time and transferring to our centrally located hotel in Temuco.
+It is our last day of cycling today as we continue riding further within Conguillio N.P. and see several beautiful lagoons (Laguna Arco Iris, Laguna Verde) and Conguillo Lake.
+We will also visit the parks interpretation centre in order to find out about how the park was formed.
+Then we will walk for an hour through the native forest to see ancient monkey-puzzle trees or araucarias.
 Tonight will be the last evening all together with group and staff, so the perfect opportunity for a last meal and drinks to look back on what will have surely been a fantastic journey.
 Cycle approx. 30km on unpaved and then paved roads.